audioplastic/soma/README.md

 The simplicity of this model makes it suitable to be used as an educational tool, or as a stepping stone to the more advanced and more functionally and physiologically accurate auditory models published on the [soundsoftware] website.

+In signal processing terms, there is nothing novel about this model.
+In many places, code has been canabalised from the more established auditory models.
+The novelty of this model lies in its implementation.
+Advanced Matlab functionality is used behind the scenes to give a slick end-user experience.

 Object-oriented
 ---------------

 The user needs absolutely no experience in object oriented programming to use this model.
-This model will happily sit and work inside functional matlab script.
+This model will happily sit and work inside functional Matlab script.
 This model started life as an experiment to try out some of the revamped object-oriented functionality built into Matlab since version 2008a.
-Because of this, it is not compatible with previous versions.
+Because of this, it is not compatible with previous versions released before 2008.

 The model is basically a very smart data structure.
 The user puts the input stimulus into one of the fields of the structure and data automatically becomes available in other fields of the structure that represent the stimulus information at various stages on its journey along the auditory periphery.
 If, for example, an outer-middle ear parameter is changed by the user, the effects of this change ripple along the processing chain so that all subsequent representations are updated to account for this change.
 The data structure understands what it needs to do in order to update itself appropriately and the user does not need to "re run" the model as they would if the model were implemented based on a functional programming paradigm.
-To jump straight in, please see the quick start guide.

-This self updating behaviour is achieved by cunning use of "Dependent" variables.
+This self updating behavior is achieved by using "Dependent" variables and event driven programming.
+Calculations are only performed when and where necessary to keep the model responsive.

 The source code is available in the "+SOMA" package directory.
+I do not update the source of this project very often, but now and then I want to test out some of Matlab's object-oriented features and use SOMA to showcase/dry-run them.
+If you wish to contribute to the SOMA project, then fork the repository at [github] and send me a "pull" request.